“I will say to the prisoners, ‘Come out in freedom,’ and to those in darkness, ‘Come into the light.'” (Isaiah 49:9)

 This jar of oil, sanctified to the God of Israel, would help push back the spiritual darkness that had overcome the Temple.

-And while it was only enough for a single day, it miraculously burned for a full eight days.
+According to Jewish tradition, while it was only enough for a single day, it miraculously burned for a full eight days.
 By the last day, the Jews had prepared enough sanctified oil to keep the light shining perpetually.

 Let Your Light So Shine